5031 University Operator

 3. Promotes a positive, service-oriented image of the University by providing routine, non-technical information about local and long distance telephone procedures and system features and establishing conference calls upon request.

-4. Assists in the development of a competent and efficient staff of part-time and student telephone operators by training them in proper telephone procedures and etiquette, ensuring all operator shifts are covered and operators are provided with headset equipment, assisting in developing their work schedules, supervising their work activities, retaining accurate payroll records, providing an evaluation of their work performances, and establishing and maintaining standard operating procedural documentation for effective switchboard operations, including access to alternate university directory information, utilizing various MS Office applications.
+4. Assists in the development of a competent and efficient staff of part-time and student telephone operators by providing training in proper telephone procedures and etiquette, ensuring all operator shifts are covered, ensuring headsets provided are in good working order, developing and posting work schedules, supervising work activities, monitoring and processing accurate payroll records, establishing and maintaining standard operating procedural documentation for effective switchboard operations, and maintaining and providing access to alternate university directory information.

 The University Operator is supervised by the Telecommunications Services Coordinator and supervises part-time and student employees.